-It is often more economical, but less suitable.
+It is often more economical but less suitable.
 For example, the more you zoom in on the map, the blurrier it gets and the slower it loads on the screen.

-Whereas the vector map is digitally redrawn, layer by layer where each element is independent.
+Whereas the vector map is digitally redrawn, layer by layer, where each element is independent.

-This allows you to isolate elements by filtering them to make them more visible.
+It allows you to isolate elements by filtering them to make them more visible.

 For example, to give more prominence to hiking trails to better distinguish them from the rest.
 It also offers the advantage of having no loss of quality at any zoom level.

 Digital maps are produced either by the geographical institutes of the country concerned, such as the USGS for the USA and IGN for France, by paper map publishers, or by community projects, such as OpenStreetMap, which offers free global mapping.

 For the first two cases, GPS manufacturers offer on their site the purchase of these digital maps to download.